 They are always happy once it rains, particularly if it is heavy.
 The reason for their happiness after every rainfall is quite clear—there are always many plastics to pick and that means more money for them.

-“When it rains, water brings many plastic here and that’s when we have the opportunity to pick more plastic,” says Abdullahi leaning towards the wall of a makeshift residence housing him and three other scavengers at Kwakwashe, Sabo Ngwa, Kano State.
+“When it rains, water brings much plastics here and that’s when we have the opportunity to pick more plastic,” says Abdullahi leaning towards the wall of a makeshift residence housing him and three other scavengers at Kwakwashe, Sabo Ngwa, Kano State.

 Such is their feeling after an early morning rain had subsided – they are elated and scamper for plastic floating freely on the Kwakwashe stream.

-Not all the floating plastic is valuable to them – the take-away foil which comes in droves is not picked.
+Not all the floating plastic is valuable to them – the take-away foil that comes in droves is not picked.

-For the past four years, the duo have moved around Kano neighborhoods rummaging dumpsites, landfills, scavenging waterways and streams to pick plastic waste which they in turn supply to private recyclers in the city.
+For the past four years, the duo has moved around Kano neighborhoods rummaging dumpsites, landfills, scavenging waterways, and streams to pick plastic waste which they in turn supply to private recyclers in the city.
 They are part of over 25,000 scavengers in Kano city who work daily to remove 15 per cent of municipal solid waste that would have gone into the municipal solid waste stream.

 Many of what they pick is supplied to buyers at Dakata recycling plant and those in other recycling villages such as Dawaki Dakata.

 They are not aware of the negative impacts of plastic waste on humans and animals.
-Abdullahi and his colleagues, however, admit that plastic waste that escape from being picked by them flow through the popular Kwakwashe stream into Wase Dam, in Wase Local Government Area.
+Abdullahi and his colleagues, however, admit that plastic waste that escapes from being picked by them flows through the popular Kwakwashe stream into Wase Dam, in Wase Local Government Area.